carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 {: .discussion}

 ### Getting Off to a Good Start (5 min)
 Creating a welcoming environment for your learners starts with teaching them how they can participate in your workshop.
-You may have the world's most perfect plan for every possible contingency, but if your learners don't know how they fit in to that vision, that in itself is a barrier to success.

 At the beginning of this workshop, your Trainer took several steps to teach you how to participate in *this* workshop.
 What kinds of things did they do?
 What else could they have included?